symbiote-h2020/EnablerLogic/README.md

 });
 ```

-If there are problems in triggering actuation or in getting values from capabilities or
+If there are problems in triggering actuation or in getting values from capabilities,
-parameters, implementation can throw `RapPluginException` with description and response
+implementation can throw `RapPluginException` with description and response
 code that will be returned to client.

 #### Invoking service